-ences that fully incorporate model uncertainty.
+Focusing on a particular model, selected either through data based or a priori means, ignores information in models other than the selected model, and thus does not yield inferences that fully incorporate model uncertainty.
 Instead of basing inference on a single model, we will instead average inference about objects of interest across alternative models, where averaging is with respect to the Bayesian posterior probability that each model is the true model.
-Label the j^{th} model specification as M_j , where j = 1, ..., N. The Bayesian posterior model probability is then:
+Label the j^{th} model specification as M_j , where $j = 1, \ldots, N$.
+The Bayesian posterior model probability is then: